age-of-elements/age-of-elements/README.md

-# age-of-elements #
+# Age of Elements #
-Age of Elements is an LPMud game library that runs on the LDMud game driver.
+* Age of Elements is an LPMud game library that runs on the LDMud game driver.
+* Age of Elements in built up from the LPMud 2.4.5 game library that comes with the LDMud game driver.

 The topdirectory contains these files and directories: